Cadaveric Master Class in Facial Anatomy & Vascular Complications Avoidance

 Yes, we will provide pre course reading and you will receive a hard copy of this on the day of the course, so you can add your own notes.

-The course will be held at Keele University:
+The course will be held at a venue in the North West.

 No. You can’t take photographs.